 - Add salt, onion powder, yeast flakes, pepper (optional), and more broth, if necessary.

 - Add coconut cream when potatoes and leeks are tender

 - Add dill and stir before turning off heat

-Question.
 What is your favorite dinner soup?
-Please leave a comment by clicking here.
+Please let me know in the comment section below.